pritam-gsynergy/Findz-Docs/docs/findz-mobile-app/understand-findz-app-interface.md

 sidebar_position: 1
 ---

-# nderstand Findz' app interface.
+# Understand Findz' app interface

 Docusaurus can manage multiple versions of your docs.